yjxiong/temporal-segment-networks/README.md

 # Temporal Segment Networks (TSN)

-*We have recently released [MMAction](https://github.com/open-mmlab/mmaction), which includes an official reimplementation of TSN and many state-of-the-art action recognition framewors for various tasks.
+*We have released [MMAction](https://github.com/open-mmlab/mmaction), a full-fledged action understanding toolbox based on PyTorch.
+It includes implementation for TSN as well as other STOA frameworks for various tasks.
 We highly recommend you switch to it.
-This repo will remain suppported for Caffe users.*
+This repo will keep on being suppported for Caffe users.*

 This repository holds the codes and models for the papers